 - Once this app launches, tap the Show Option.
 See the Snapshot below-

-- Afterwards, switch to the Experience tab and un-check the Persistent bitmap caching checkbox.
+- Afterward, switch to the Experience tab and un-check the Persistent bitmap caching checkbox.

 - In this way, you can connect to the client computer normally without facing any black screen issue while using Remote Desktop.